oliver-oloughlin/kvdex/README.md

   .commit();

 // Will fail and return Deno.KvCommitError because it is trying
-// to both add and delete from the same indexable collection const result3 = await db
+// to add and delete from the same indexable collection const result3 = await db
   .atomic((schema) => schema.users)
   .delete("user_1")